Can I Eat Expired Cooked Egg Yolks?

 What are the food safety risks?

 Cooked egg yolks can be a breeding ground for bacteria such as Salmonella if not stored properly.
-To prevent foodborne illness, it is crucial to refrigerate cooked egg yolks promptly and ensure they are heated to a safe internal temperature of 160°F (71°C) when cooking.
+To reduce the risk of foodborne illness, it is crucial to refrigerate cooked egg yolks promptly and ensure they are heated to a safe internal temperature of 160°F (71°C) when cooking.

 What are some pro storage tips?